 Redirect all writes to stderr to the specified file instead.
 If the file name is a plain '-', it is instead written to stdout.

-'''
+This option has no point when you're using a shell with decent redirecting capabilities.

 -t, --telnet-option <OPT=val>

-'''